How it works

 response.started / response.completed | Lifecycle markers for an assistant turn. |

-tool.call | Model wants to call a function.
+tool.call | Model wants to call a tool.
 You must reply with a matching tool.result. |

 session.terminating | Server is closing the session.
 Carries a structured reason (see below). |